Privacy Policy

 External Hosting

-This website is hosted by an external service provider (host).
+This website is hosted externally.
 Personal data collected on this website are stored on the servers of the host.
 These may include, but are not limited to, IP addresses, contact requests, metadata and communications, contract information, contact information, names, web page access, and other data generated through a web site.

 Mittwald CM Service GmbH & Co.
 KG